 I wasn’t sure about the substitution, so I unchecked it for items we are more particular about.

 When I picked up my order, they had substituted a few items.
 For instance, I ordered a 40 oz bottle of barbecue sauce.
 They were out of that, so they gave me an 80 oz bottle of the same brand at the lower 40 oz price.
 So it will often work in your favor.

-When you are at the store, they will show you all substitutions and you can always decline them.
-In that case, you don’t pay anything for that item since you wouldn’t be buying it after all.
+When you are at the store, they will show you all substitutions.
+You can always decline them.
+You never pay for items they don’t have.

 Next, you’ll choose a pickup time.
 You can’t pickup the same day you order, but you can choose an hour that works best for you within the next 7 days.